 It is obviously not possible for us to investigate every complaint or dispute, so in general the team prioritises issues that may be of widespread concern to consumers, significantly impact competition in communications markets, or is a dispute between companies that cannot be solved effectively through any other means.
-Further details on our criteria for accepting cases are set out in Ofcom's Approach to Complaints and Disputes.
+Further details on our criteria for accepting cases are set out in Ofcom's Approach to Complaints and Disputes (PDF, 373.9 KB).

-We also have teams dedicated to investigations and enforcement actions relating to spectrum (such as radio or television interference) and broadcasting content and standards, please see the Enforcement for more information on the work of these teams.
+We also have teams dedicated to investigations and enforcement actions relating to spectrum (such as radio or television interference) and broadcasting content and standards.

 Consumers: If you are a customer of a communications provider and you have a complaint about their service you should visit our Advice for Consumers pages.
 These pages provide information on common problems and how to deal with them.
 If you have a very specific query and cannot find the answer you can contact Ofcom’s Advisory Team.